kitsumed/OngakuVault/docs/installation.md

 ### From binary releases
 You can access the latest binary release [here](https://github.com/kitsumed/OngakuVault/releases/latest).
 These releases currently include builds for the following platforms : `win x64`, `win x32`, `linux arm32`, `linux arm64`, `linux amd64`.

+Windows users can start OngakuVault by running the `Ongakuvault.exe` binary.
+Linux users can run OngakuVault by using the command `dotnet Ongakuvault.dll`.
 > [!NOTE]
 > Ongakuvault builds do not include the .NET Core Runtime in their binary to minimize file size.
 This means you'll need to install it on your system if you haven't done so already.